 Has your search engine optimizer gone bananas and done a machine-like optimization of your website?
 Well, it could be the reason your rankings and traffic are suffering.

-We’re all looking for higher rankings, revenue increases, cost efficiency gains, and better performance for clients.
 We’re all told that more is better, but Google doesn’t seem to like it.
 The overoptimization mindset may have so many negatives, it could be bringing your web marketing to a crawl.
 Good optimization is sophisticated, and respects Google’s anti spam filters.
 What Google considers spam might not be what is believed by many.

 Meet Google’s Spam Warrior – Gary Illyes